VadadoriyaKrishna/CodeIgniter4/README.md

 - json (enabled by default - don't turn it off)
 - [mysqlnd](http://php.net/manual/en/mysqlnd.install.php) if you plan to use MySQL
 - [libcurl](http://php.net/manual/en/curl.requirements.php) if you plan to use the HTTP\CURLRequest library

+Running the App
+Ready to test?
+You cannot run the app using PHP’s built-in server, since it will not properly process the .htaccess rules that are provided in public, and which eliminate the need to specify “index.php/” as part of a URL.
+CodeIgniter has its own command that you can use though.

+From the command line, at the root of your project:
+-php spark serve